7 Ways You Can Make Your Employees Feel At Home

 2. Creature comforts.

-Adding small touches such as a coffee machine, a water cooler, wet wipes in the washrooms, and a toothpick dispenser in the lunchroom will also make employees feel at home.
-If your office is big enough, a workout room can also be appreciated.
+Adding small touches such as a coffee machine, an office water cooler, wet wipes in the washrooms, and a toothpick dispenser in the lunchroom will also make employees feel at home.

 3. Casual Fridays.